jfwberg/lightweight-data-cloud-util/README.md

 // When removePostfix is set to true, the __c is removed from the custom fields
 // See the class format below
 utl.Dc.FieldMetadata[] = utl.Dc.getFieldMetadata(Map<String,Object> metadataMap, Boolean removePostfix)

+// Method to create an ordered set of column names from a Data Cloud (query) Metadata response
+// Uses the getFieldMetadata() method, see below for details Set<String> columns = utl.Dc.getOrderedColumnNamesFromMetadata(Map<String,Object> metadataMap);

 // Format of the utl.Dc.FieldMetadata Class
 class FieldMetadata{